stellasdong/cs4775-dengue-project/README.md

     serotype_3_2018.fasta

-Workflow:

-Alignment with ClustalW
-  The FASTA files are aligned using ClustalW to create multiple sequence alignments.

-Tree Construction with IQ-TREE
-  The aligned files are processed with IQ-TREE using the following command:

-    iqtree2 -s <aligned_file.fasta> -m MFP

-  This generates Newick-formatted tree files.
-Example output files:

-    tree_1.txt

-    tree_3.txt

-Newick to ASCII Tree Conversion:
-The Newick tree files are read, visualized as ASCII trees using BioPython, and saved to text files.

-Running the Script
+  These are all the fasta files that were run in our experiment.

+  To run IQTree, run:
+    python iq_tree_run.py fasta_name.fasta

+  Replace fasta_name.fasta with any of the FASTA files above.
+This will generate several reports and output files from IQ-Tree.
+The file with the .iqtree extension is the full report plus text representation of the tree. the file with the .bionj is the Newick format of the generated tree.

+**Visualizing Trees**

+  We utilized multiple tools to visualize our resulting trees.
+We used an online software [iTOL](https://itol.embl.de/upload.cgi) to generate our large trees.
+This was especially useful for our serotype 1 dataset.
+We also used BioPhython to generate readable trees for our smaller datasets.

-  The script is executed from the command line and requires a single argument: the path to the input FASTA file.
+  The script is executed from the command line and requires a single argument: the path to the input tree file.

-  Example:
+  Run:

-    python script.py input_file.txt
+    python tree_gen.py nwk_file.txt

-  To replicate our trees, use tree_1.txt or tree_3.txt instead of input_file.txt.
+  To replicate our trees, use tree_3.txt, tree_3_2017.txt or tree_3_2018.txt instead of nwk_file.txt.
+Or, use the .bionj file output from IQTree.
+This should generate a .png file of the same name that visualizes the tree.

-Output

-Terminal Output: Displays the parsed tree as an ASCII representation.

-File Output: Saves the ASCII tree to a file named <base_name>_output.txt.

-Error Handling

-  If the specified input file does not exist, the script will print:

-  Error: File '<input_file>' not found.

 Acknowledgments

   The Biopython library (https://biopython.org/) is used for tree parsing and visualization.

-  ClustalW and IQ-TREE are essential tools for alignment and tree construction.
+  IQ-TREE is an essential tools for tree construction.